 Even with the impressive waves at Steamer Lane, Santa Cruz County is an ideal spot to learn to surf.
 Club Ed and Richard Schmidt-a local surf celeb who went from riding inflatable beach mats at Cowell Beach as a kid to braving the massive waves at Mavericks-teach groms out on the gentle rolling waves of Cowell Beach.
 In the quaint historic village of Capitola, one of the West Coast’s first beach resorts, the sheltered Capitola Beach is perfect for beginners.
 Steps from the beach’s gentle breaks, the one-stop beach boutique Capitola Beach Company will have you looking your best in and out of the water with surf lessons that teach technique and etiquette so you don’t look like a kook out there.

 Surf culture is reflected all over town, perhaps most notably in the surf-themed caps, tees, and hoodies adorning most locals.
 Jack O’Neill opened Santa Cruz’s first surf shop at Cowell Beach in 1959.
 Today, three locally owned O’Neill Surf Shops-in Pleasure Point, Downtown, and at the Santa Cruz Beach Boardwalk-continue that legacy with modern surf gear and apparel including the brand’s world-famous wetsuits.
+Also in Pleasure Point, Freeline Surf Shop has been a vital part of the Santa Cruz surf community since its opening in 1969.
 At the downtown surf and skate shop Berdels, you’ll find stylish duds from local independent designers including Uroko, Thieves, and Ventana.

 Every surf town has its killer beachside grub to fuel the next surf sesh.
 Steps from its famous namesake, contemporary surf shack Steamer Lane Supply nourishes a steady stream of surfers, cyclists, and families with creative panini-pressed quesadillas, vibrant poke bowls, and seasonal agua frescas.
 In Pleasure Point, the humble-looking Point Market wraps up some of the best breakfast burritos in the county.
 Choose from 16 varieties-from Thai to tofu-and enjoy it on the stepped seating at nearby Pleasure Point Park with a prime view of the surfer-filled waves below.